miurahr/py7zr/docs/api.rst

 .. py:method:: SevenZipFile.read(targets=None)

    Extract specified list of target archived files to dictionary object.

-   'targets' is a list of archived files to be extracted. py7zr looks for files and directories as same as specified in 'targets'.
+   'targets' is a COLLECTION of archived file names to be extracted. py7zr looks for files and directories as same as specified in element of 'targets'.

+   When the method get a ``str`` object or another object other than collection such as LIST or SET, it will raise :exc:`TypeError`.

    When targets is None, it behave as same as readall().
    Once read() called, the SevenZipFIle object become exhausted and EOF state.
    If you want to call read(), readall(), extract(), extractall() again,